Bennyonye/alx-higher_level_programming/0x1C-makefiles/README.md

     * Parameter `grid`: List of lists of integers.
       * `0` represents water.
       * `1` represents land.
-      * Each list element represents a cell square of side length 1.
       * Grid cells are connected horizontally/vertically (not diagonally).
       * The grid is rectangular, with width and height not exceeding 100.
       * The grid is completely surrounded by water, with exactly one island or nothing.